 Which wood burning hot tub materials are the easiest to maintain?

 The materials of the interior and exterior of the hot tub will determine its look and durability, as well as how easy it is to clean your spot of relaxation.

-A fiberglass insert requires no more than cleaning it with water running from a hose after you use a wood fired hot tub and an occasional swipe with a soapy cloth.
+A fibreglass insert requires no more than cleaning it with water running from a hose after using a wood-fired hot tub and an occasional wipe with a soapy cloth.

 Thermowood exterior withstands changing weather conditions ensuring a longer lifespan of your wooden hot tub.

 Wood-burning or electric heater?

 Wood-fired heaters are more economical (the fuel costs little or even nothing at all if you have a source of free firewood).

 Yes, you’ll need to do some work to get your wood-burning hot tub prepared and the heater burning.
 Some people might dislike it at first, while others will see it as a part of the ritual, slowly burning the tension and worries away with each log they put into the fire of a wood-fired hot tub.